College Readiness (Procedure 4.0230)

 - Provisions for additional attempts on the placement instrument

-A degree-seeking student has a maximum of three (3) attempts on the PERT or the Accuplacer/CPT, SAT-1, or ACT.
+A degree-seeking student has a maximum of three (3) attempts on the PERT or the Next-Generation Accuplacer.
 Requests for additional attempts must be approved by the Director of Assessment and Testing.
 An additional attempt can be approved under the following documented circumstances:

 - An emergency, beyond the student’s control, that prevents the student from beginning or completing the exam and occurs immediately before or during the second attempt;